-Antique Edwardian old cut diamond and opal cluster brooch 15 carat gold
+Antique Edwardian old cut diamond and opal cluster pendant 15 carat gold

 Era: Edwardian 1901-1910